UofABioinformaticsHub/Intro_R_Genomics_Dec_2016/01a_Introduction.md

 ## Creating Objects in R

 - In `R` we can save objects and give them a name
-- We type the desired name, folowed by `<-`, then the value
+- We type the desired name, followed by `<-`, then the value

 ```r